vacp2p/rfc-index/waku/standards/core/12/filter.md

 the filter service node MAY choose to stop pushing messages to the client and remove its subscription.
 This period is up to the service node implementation.
-We consider `1 minute` to be a reasonable default.
+It is RECOMMENDED to set `1 minute` as a reasonable default.

 #### Message Push